-At Figure 2 different possible portfolios constructed from five observed stocks are shown.
-For example, LKPC-R-A vs. JNAF-R-A shows possible portfolios constructed only by stocks LKPC-R-A and JNAF-R-A. Optimal shows portfolio with largest return constructed under predefined standard deviation and CV line intercept those portfolios in only one point - the point that has the smallest ratio of standard deviation and return.
+Fig. 2 shows portfolio with largest return constructed under predefined standard deviation and CV line intercept those portfolios in only one point-the point that has the smallest ratio of standard deviation and return.

-For selected stocks in food sector analysis start date is 1.5.2005 short history of significant trading with BLJE-R-A).
-Dominant portfolio in this case is constructed from only one stock Table 5.
-Return of dominant portfolio is equal to the stock with most significant grow, and is equal to 5,26% monthly while coefficient of variation is CV = 3,56.
-Average correlation among stocks in food sector is 0, 47.
+For selected stocks in food sector analysis start date is May 1, 2005 short history of significant trading with BLJE-R-A).
+Dominant portfolio in this case is constructed from only one stock (Table 5).
+Return of dominant portfolio is equal to the stock with most significant grow, and is equal to 5.26% monthly while coefficient of variation is CV = 3.56.
+Average correlation among stocks in food sector is 0.47.